My Story infection episodes, but they were sporadic.

 I am writing to you when my morale is quite low.
 I have decided to interrupt my intimacy because I feel fragile.
 And I want to give my body time to recover.

 As I was saying, my Ureaplasma story began with the change of partner; first documented urine culture on 24 July: Escherichia Coli, no antibiotic resistance, bacterial load 800,000, urine pH 5.0, red blood cells… I think it was resolved with an antibiotic, perhaps the Ciproxin prescribed by my GP, but I’m not sure because it was the first episode, so I didn’t give it enough weight.
-Cystitis resolved, documented with a negative urine culture dated August 26th, pH 5.5, specific gravity 1.026, calcium oxalates, traces of ketones, some STD bacteria in tests, rare leukocytes, and flaking cells (perhaps it had not resolved completely, but I was quite inexperienced at the time).
+Cystitis resolved, documented with a negative urine culture dated August 26th, pH 5.5, specific gravity 1.026, calcium oxalates, traces of ketones, some STD bacteria in tests, rare leukocytes, and flaking cells (perhaps tests indicated that the ureaplasma had not resolved completely, but I was quite inexperienced at the time).

 Challenges with Guidance